nutechsoftware/AlarmDecoder-IoT/README.md

 ##  5. <a name='ad2iot-cli---command-line-interface'></a>AD2Iot CLI - command line interface
 Currently all configuration is done over the the ESP32 usb serial port.
 For drivers see the [ESP32-POE-ISO product page](https://www.olimex.com/Products/IoT/ESP32/ESP32-POE-ISO/open-source-hardware).
 The USB port also provides power so disconnect the device from the alarm using the quick connect terminal block and and connect the device to a computer using a USB 2.0 A-Male to Micro B Cable for configuration using the command line interface.

-　<font color='red'>Do not connect the [AD2IoT network appliance](https://www.alarmdecoder.com/catalog/product_info.php/products_id/50) to alarm panel power when connected to a computer.</font> If connection from both PC and alarm at the same time is needed be sure to connect to the alarm panel power first then connect to the PC last.
+&#x2757; Do not connect the [AD2IoT network appliance](https://www.alarmdecoder.com/catalog/product_info.php/products_id/50) to alarm panel power when connected to a computer.
+If connection from both PC and alarm at the same time is needed be sure to connect to the alarm panel power first then connect to the PC last.
 The power from the panel when first connected to the AD2IoT will provide an unstable 5v output for a few microseconds.
 This unstable voltage can be sent back through the USB to the host computer causing the host to detect the voltage fault and halt.

 ###  5.1. <a name='standard-commands'></a>Standard commands
 - Show the list of commands or give more detail on a specific command.